 If your router has an antenna then you can try to make an amplifier using Aluminum Foil that could be found in any kitchen.
 In many instances, you can quickly see a 10-15% boost of signal strength overall.
 I also find this DIY Wifi Extender topic is quite practical by using the Tin Can to amplify the connection.

 p.s Beer can can work just as well!
-If succeeded, you’d tell your lady — “bae i’m opening a business involves selling innovative aluminum foil wireless range booster device”.
+If succeeded, you probably could start stocking all the beers, when asked just say — “bae i’m opening a business involves selling innovative aluminum foil wireless range booster device”.
 And she’ll be like “are you tripping?”.

 4. Antenna Replacement

-All default internal or external wireless antennas are Omni Directional (unless specified otherwise).
-That means the reception is sent in the shape of fan-like to all the directions.
-This is very good in a closed-room but if you have a big home you may have very poor coverage on the furthest ends.
-Thus, you should relocate the router to the center of the house (if possible).
+Here’s something you should know : all typical internal or external wireless antennas that come with your router are omni-directional.
+That means the reception broadcasts in the fan-like shape to all different directions.
+This is great in a closed-room but if you have a big home you may have very poor coverage on the furthest ends.
+Thus, you should relocate the router to the center of the house if possible.
 If that is unlikely to happen, you will need to get a better antenna.

 5. Adding a Wireless Repeater / Range Extender